Grounded 2

-Grounded 2 is an upcoming survival action-adventure video game developed by Obsidian Entertainment and Eidos-Montréal and published by Xbox Game Studios.
-It is the sequel to Grounded and was announced during the Xbox Games Showcase on June 8, 2025.
-It was released in early access on July 29, 2025, for Windows and Xbox Series X/S.
+Grounded 2 is a survival action-adventure video game developed by Eidos-Montréal and Obsidian Entertainment and published by Bethesda Softworks.
+A sequel to Grounded, it was announced during the Xbox Games Showcase in June 2025 and was released in early access on July 29, 2025, for Windows and Xbox Series X/S through Steam Early Access and Xbox Game Preview.
+The game was later released in early access on August 11, 2026, for PlayStation 5.